Sofija Smetonienė: The 1926 coup d'etat

-On December 17, 1926, a military coup d'état displaced the democratically elected President Kazys Grinius and reinstalled Sofija’s husband, Antanas Smetona as President of Lithuania.
+On December 17, 1926, a military coup d'état displaced the democratically elected President Kazys Grinius and reinstalled Sofija’s husband, Antanas Smetona, as President of Lithuania.
 Smetona would go on to rule the country for the rest of the interwar period.
-Sofija, as First Lady of Lithuania soon became one of the most politically and socially engaged women in Kaunas.
+Sofija, as First Lady of Lithuania, soon became one of the most politically and socially engaged women in Kaunas.

-During Smetona’s Presidency, Sofija’s liveliness, her ability to find common interests, to be friendly, to enter in conversations of interest to foreigners, impressed experienced American and German diplomats.
+During Smetona’s Presidency, Sofija’s liveliness, her ability to find common interests, to be friendly, and to enter into conversations of interest with foreigners impressed experienced American and German diplomats.
 The US consul in Kaunas 1924-25, Harry Carlson, characterized her positively: